Airtnp/jreduce-extra/README.md

 * - Run JReduce with copied `predicate.sh` and `compile.sh` (modify `run.sh` from JReduce)
 * Custom bytecode lib
 * - rewrite `WorkingEnv.java` with building `ClassPool`, `Predicate`
+* - for non-decompiler cases, replace method call results with `null` or default values (stubbing) may provide a lot of invalid values: could use a reflection mechanism to create a valid value?